Nriver/awesome-trilium/README.md

 * [Syntax Highlight](https://github.com/antoniotejada/Trilium-SyntaxHighlightWidget) The syntax highlight feature which you would like.
+* [trilium-auto-hide-info-bar](https://github.com/SiriusXT/trilium-auto-hide-info-bar) Automatically hide the title bar and information bar, and you can set to hide one of them individually.
 * [trilium-left-panel-auto-zoom](https://github.com/SiriusXT/trilium-left-panel-auto-zoom) Automatically widen note tree
   by moving your mouse.
 A convenient widget to navigate through notes with long titles and deep level notes.
 * [trilium-show-position-in-toc](https://github.com/SiriusXT/trilium-show-position-in-toc) Mark font red of the position